ie3-institute/simona/docs/readthedocs/usersguide.md

 Docker is a tool used to containerize the entire setup.
 A container is like a lightweight, isolated environment that bundles everything the software needs into a single package.
 It is the tool used to handle the entire project setup in a single space.

 Using Docker, various applications across different platforms can be run simultaneously.
 Instead of installing different plugins required for simona on the local machine, docker can be used to run the entire simona setup after creating an image while interacting with different environments.
-Each component has its own environment inside the Docker container setup and are defined in a yml file to ensure consistency and all the required plugins and libraries used are defines in the requirements file.
+Each component has its own environment inside the Docker container setup and are defined in a yml file to ensure consistency.

+SIMONA provides a Dockerfile in the root directory that can be used to build a Docker image and run simulations inside a container.

+### Building Docker Image

+1. Locate the dockerfile in the root directory from the SIMONA.
+2. Build the image by specifying the below command:

+   ``docker build --build-arg version=2.1.0 --build-arg snapshotSuffix=-SNAPSHOT -t simona``

+3. Build with ARG version and if applicable with ARG snapshot suffix.
+This creates a Docker image for the SIMONA.
+4. To run simona and mount on your directory use the following command:
+   ``docker run -v `realpath input`:/input --rm simona``

+Note that for the windows setup you have to manually enter the absolute path.So please replace this `realpath input` with the direcory in your local setup.

+5. Once the container runs, SIMONA executes the simulation using the mounted input data and produces output in the container.

-You can find more information on docker setup and installation [here](https://www.docker.com/)
+You can find more information on docker setup and installation [here](https://docs.docker.com/engine/install/) Documentation for docker can be found [here](https://docs.docker.com/get-started/) Useful commands for docker can be found [here](https://docs.docker.com/reference/cli/docker/)

 ## Running a Standalone Simulation